lhz90529/CMU15213/Lectures/Machine-Level Programming Basic.md

         - example: `$0x400`, `$-533`
     - Register: One of the 16 integer register
         - example: `%rax`, `%r13` and so on
-        - `%rsp%` is reserved for special purpose
+        - But `%rsp%` is reserved for special purpose
     - Memory: 8 consecutive bytes of memory at address given by register
         - example: `(%rax)`
 ![movq](https://raw.githubusercontent.com/lhz90529/CMU15213/master/pics/movq.PNG)